donovinsims/mobile-mcp/README.md

 After adding the MCP server to your IDE/Client, you can instruct your AI assistant to use the available tools.
 For example, in Cursor's agent mode, you could use the prompts below to quickly validate, test and iterate on UI intereactions, read information from screen, go through complex workflows.
 Be descriptive, straight to the point.

+#### Recommended next steps

+1. **Verify tool discovery** – Ask your assistant (for example, “List the available MCP tools”) to ensure the server registered correctly.
+2. **Run a smoke test** – Try one of the prompts below against a simulator/emulator to confirm end-to-end wiring.
+3. **Scale up** – Once validated, script your own workflows or connect staging/QA builds for broader coverage.

 ### ✨ Example Prompts